Kicksecure/security-misc/README.md

 Specific kernel modules are entirely disabled to reduce attack surface via `/etc/modprobe.d/30_security-misc_disable.conf`.
 Disabling prohibits kernel modules from starting.
 This approach should not be considered comprehensive, rather it is a form of badness enumeration.
+Any potential candidates for future disabling should first be blacklisted for a suitable amount of time.

 -   File Systems: Disable uncommon and legacy file systems.